 Property Owners Have Little to Fear From Maryland Ground Rent Title to real property in Maryland is either “in fee simple“‘; meaning there is no ground rent, or “subject to a ground rent” in which case it is known as “leasehold property.”
 Ground rents originated in Maryland when ownership of land was concentrated among the […]

-Ground Rents are unique to the Baltimore Real Estate Market and often time seem mysterious and confusing to clients from other areas of the country.
+Ground Rents are unique to the Baltimore Real Estate Market and oftentimes seem mysterious and confusing to clients from other areas of the country.
 Simply, a Ground Rent is a fee, usually paid twice per year, that is paid to an investor who owns the ground under the property.
-Grounds rents are 99-year leases […]
+Grounds rents are 99-year leases that automatically […]

 Congress and the President gave the country a huge Christmas present with the signing of the “Tax Cuts and Jobs Act” on December 22, 2017.
 We have all heard varying accounts about this new tax law; but what is the impact for rental property, apartment property, and commercial-investment real estate owners and managers?
 Our models […]